minneapolis wedding photography

 And before your wedding, lets do lots of chatting about your timeline, your family photos, and whatever else you have in mind (like, desserts for sure).

-While we are doing that, lets also chat about food, and your favorite places to travel, and about all the amazing people that are going to celebrate with you, because weddings are all about celebrating your community!
+While we are doing that, lets also chat about food, and your favorite places to travel, and about all the amazing people that are going to celebrate with you – you are so much more than only your wedding, and I want to document the things that matter most!

 Olivia & Gaurav